-Mourning his dead child, a haunted Vietnam War veteran attempts to discover his past while suffering from a severe case of dissociation.
-To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.
+Mourning his dead child, a haunted Vietnam War veteran attempts to uncover his past while suffering from a severe case of dissociation.
+To do so, he must decipher reality and life from his own dreams, delusions, and perceptions of death.

 65 of 79 people found this review helpful.

 Was this review helpful to you?